timcdlucas/REMpaper/README.md

 ##### Example values
 A dictionary named `repModelNumber` with an example parameter set which is then used to test aspects of the models.
 The values in the dictionary should be tested against the conditions (or inequalities) in `condModelNumber`.)

+##### Call to `allchecks`

+This runs the following tests:

-##### Individual integrals
+###### Individual integrals
 Total of each integral in the model solution should be positive.
 If this is not true either the expression in the integral is wrong or the limits are wrong or *wrong way around*.

-##### Individual integrals.
+###### Individual integrals.
 Average of each integral (sum divided by difference between bounds) should be between 0 and 2r.

-##### Potentiall a plot of the function.
+###### Potentiall a plot of the function.
 The results should always be increasing for either angle parameter

 ##### LaTeX
-A LaTeX output that is currently appended to `latexOutput`
+A LaTeX output by running `parseLaTeX`.

 ### Model Testing

 I test each model against each other.
 Models that are adjacent in the modelRegions [pdf](ModelRegions.pdf) should be equal when we substitute the equation along which they are adjacent.
+These tests are outputted to `checksFile.tex`

+All models that touch the line a=0 are tested with this value as the profile width should be 0 when a=0.
+Note that s=0 does not necessarily imply p=0.

 ### Plotting

-I want to plot the regions of each model as in the [pdf] as made in Mathematica.
+A function is defined that calculates p given any combination of parameters.
+This is used to plot a full grid of values to check for odd behaviour.

+### Output R function

+Finally, an R function is saved from within the python script.
+This isn't fully automatic as the structure of the if statements and the conditions are hard to extract from the model solutions.
+However, automatically parsing the function solutions goes some way to avoiding typing errors.